Halifax mortgages customer ratings

 Does Halifax offer the best mortgage deals?

-The average number of times a lender made it into a table was 14, but Halifax didn’t feature at all.
+The average number of times a lender made it into a table was 16, but Halifax featured just twice, meaning it offers considerably fewer table-topping deals than some of its rivals.
 (Data source: Moneyfacts.)

 Interest rates on Halifax mortgages